7760476962/Bank-Application/README.md

 Can Deposit money into any account
 Can Withdraw from account
-Can Transfer money from one account to another account Can Open more then one Checking and/or Savings accounts
+Can Transfer money from one account to another account Can Open more then one Checking and/or Savings account.

+# Technologies Used .

+  HTML version 5, HTML/CSS/Bootstrap, Servlets, JDBC